 - 1/2 cup almond flour, or any nut flour with the exception of coconut flour

 - 1 tsp minced garlic

 - 1/2 tsp ground turmeric

 - 1 cup strained tomatoes

-Stuff the mixture into your muffin tin leaving a little space at the top.
-Should make 11 to 12 "muffins".
+- Roll 1/2 cup of the mixture into a ball before pressing into the muffin tin, making sure to leave a little space at the top.
+This should make about 10 "muffins".
 Top each muffin with a tablespoon of the reserved strained tomatoes.

 Pin it for later!